VIN Check QLD | How to Find the Owner of a Car in Queensland

 Here’s where most people stop, and where this guide goes further than the others.

-If you have a legitimate reason, you can apply for the release of vehicle ownership information through your state’s transport authority.
+If you have a legitimate reason for a vehicle owner check, you can apply for the release of vehicle ownership information through your state’s transport authority.

 In Queensland, this is done via the Department of Transport and Main Roads.
 You’ll need to show why you’re requesting the info (e.g., damage to your property, legal claim, traffic issue), and pay a small fee.